Dolly Snowlips' Hot Links to Cool sites

 Tarquin Mathematics These people can sell you a fabulous range of maths stuff including games, stencils, posters, and an amazing selection of great books - most of which are very colourful and have interesting activities to do.
 Their web page tells you what they've got.

-Prim-Ed Publishing This site's for primary teachers or home educators.
+Prim-Ed Publishing This site is for primary teachers or home educators.
 Prim-Ed have lots of useful books for helping people who are just starting out in maths.

 Mathematical Association ...is a sort of club for maths teachers which has been going since 1871.
 They have a massive range of resources, publications and back-up stuff to help you.